AvinashMandadi/FineFoodsRestAPI/README.md

 **I did all the above 5 combinations of filters in query.
 We can apply more than one filter or all the filters at a time.**

 # Pagination
-I am using pagination feature also by using DEFAULT_PAGINATION_CLASS and taking 10 documents per page
+I am using pagination feature also in settings.py file by using DEFAULT_PAGINATION_CLASS and taking 10 documents per page